West Bengal Board Class 11 Chemistry Question Paper

 Option c – Carbon monoxide

-The orientation of an atomic orbital is governed by –
+The orientation of an atomic orbital is determined by which quantum number?

 (a) Spin quantum number